mritunjoyh/bosch-assignment/README.md

 ### Directory Structure
 ---
-Ensure your project has the following structure before building:
+Ensure the project has the following structure before building:

 ```
 boschassignment/